ethanj118/QuattroFormaggi_350Project/README.md

 Amazon Rekognition is the main Amazon ML service used in this project.
 Rekognition can analyze pictures and return a prediction of the features and elements in the pictures.

 [Use documentation](https://docs.aws.amazon.com/rekognition/latest/dg/getting-started.html)

+## **Replication**

+For replication of this project, the AWS services listed above are necessary.
+It is recommended to clone this repository and open the notebooks in SageMaker.